MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/deploy-management-services.md

 Currently, four management services are available for deployment at scale through this workflow:

-- Change Tracking and Inventory
+- [Change Tracking and Inventory](/azure/automation/change-tracking/overview): Collect inventory and track changes.
-- Azure Update Manager
+- [Azure Update Manager](/azure/update-manager/overview): Manage and govern updates for all your machines.
-- Azure Monitor Insights
+- [Azure Monitor Insights](/azure/azure-monitor/insights/insights-overview): Monitor the operating system and any workloads on the machine.
-- Microsoft Defender for Cloud
+- [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction): Perform security monitoring in Azure.

 To enable these services on your machines, use the following procedure: